shadow-robot/modular_benchmarking_documentation/docs/user_guide/4_task_constructor.md

 We provide two task constructor scripts that should natively work with the framework.
 One is made especially for picking an object in [simulation](???) and the other is about [pick and place](???) on a physical robot not fully integrated to ROS.
 Both use-case rely at some point on a grasp-pose detection method that will determine where and how the manipulator should be in order to grasp the object.
 As explained in the introduction of this tutorial, the state machine itself is almost method-independent so that you can just change the method for benchmarking for instance.

 ## Implementing its own states
-As aforementioned, we already provide a set of [six states](???) that we think would allow to design a good range of behaviours related to manipulation.
+As aforementioned, we already provide a set of [six states](./provided_states.md) that we think would allow to design a good range of behaviours related to manipulation.
 However if you are not interested in benchmarking, and you want to always use the same generative method, you might want to have a specific state that automatically runs the method without the intervention of the user.

 ### Creating the file
 The file constaining your state **must** be located inside a python package (with `__init__.py` files in python 2.x).
 The filename **must** contain only lowercase letters and underscores.
 The name of the class defined inside the file **must** bde the [camel case](https://en.wikipedia.org/wiki/Camel_case) version of the filename.
 For instance if you want to create a state that generates the next pose of the robot for camera-based servoeing, you file might be named `servoeing_command.py` and the state should be named `ServoeingCommand`.
 If it's not clear, please have a look at how are named the classes defined in this [folder](???).

-### Template file
+### Skeleton of a state
 In order to make the state fully compatible with our task contructor, the state should be derived from the following template
 ```python
 #!/usr/bin/env python